- CATCH A CAT

 Are buses wheelchair accessible?

-Yes, CAT’s fleet of buses is 100% accessible for people with disabilities.
+Yes, CAT’s buses are 100 percent accessible for people with disabilities.
 All buses are equipped with wheelchair ramps or lifts.

 Visit our How to Ride with a Disability page.